201st Regional Support Group: Deployments

-Since the September 11, 2001 attacks, every unit assigned to the Region IV HRF has mobilized and deployed in support of Overseas Contingency Operations, serving in Iraq, Afghanistan and various military bases across the United States.
+Since the September 11 terrorist attacks in 2001, every unit assigned to the Region IV HRF has mobilized and deployed.
+They went to the Iraq War, the War in Afghanistan (2001-2021) and various military bases across the United States.

-On February 8, 2009, The 110th Combat Sustainment Support Battalion prepared to deploy to Iraq for a year-long mission.
+On February 8, 2009, the 110th Combat Sustainment Support Battalion prepared to deploy to Iraq for a year-long mission.
 While there, the 110th acted as higher headquarters for active, Guard and Reserve units, while also upgrading and repairing the equipment destined for return stateside as part of the draw-down of forces from Iraq.

 In Spring 2011, the 201st Regional Support Group-Agriculture Development Team 1 deployed to Southeastern Afghanistan.
 It is the first of three such Georgia Teams that are part of the National Guard Program to help the Afghans improve their farming and agribusiness techniques, thereby enhancing the country's agricultural economy and steering Afghan farmers away from growing poppy, which is used for making heroin.

 In July 2018, the Headquarters / Headquarters Company (HHC) of the 201st RSG deployed to Iraq for a 9 month deployment.
 The mission was to conduct Base Operations in three separate locations in Iraq.
 Each location had a Base Operational Support - Integrator (BOS-I) staff that managed daily base operations and security.
 In addition to the BOS-I mission, the Brigade Commander and the Senior Enlisted Advisor of the 201st RSG deployed to Iraq to serve as the base command team for Al Asad Air Base.